ingeniamc/ingenialink-python/README.rst

 Development
 ^^^^^^^^^^^

-In case that library will be use from source code the FOE application will be missing.
+In case that library will be use from source code the FoE application will be missing.
-It must be added to ``ingenialink/bin/FOE/win_64x`` in order to use FOE feature.
+It must be added to ``ingenialink/bin/FoE/win_64x`` in order to use FOE feature.

 Installation
 ------------